-Year 8 focused on the theme of Care.
-Year 8 led the Junior School students in a fundraising activity for The North Foundation: "Costumes for Cancer" whereby they dressed up in healthcare hero outfits.
-Year 8 also participated in their first ever Service Learning day: "A Heart for Service".
-This saw all of Year 8s choosing to participate in various Service Learning activities throughout the day ranging from writing their own stories specifically tailored to students at the Darkinjung campus, creating sanitary kits for the charity, Days for Girls, and even Surf Life Saving in an inflatable boat in the School pool.
+In Year 8 we have focused on the theme of Care.
+In July, Year 8 participated in a Service Learning Day: "A Heart for Service".
+This saw all of our Year 8's participating in Service Learning activities throughout the day ranging from writing their own stories specifically tailored to students at Ngarralingayil Barker, creating sanitary kits for the charity Days for Girls and cooking for Dignity Dishes.
+Year 8 students also had the opportunity to engage with residents at Wahroonga House.

-Year 9 students focused on the theme of Community and thus renewed the School's relationship with local charity Hornsby Connect Year 9 House groups volunteered every week this year at the centre, organising stock and handing out groceries to members of the community in need.
-Year 9 Duke of Edinburgh students have also cooked meals for the charity, Dignity Dishes, who distribute home cooked meals to people in need.
-Finally, Year 9 collected toiletries for Mission Australia and supported families who would otherwise have no access to sanitary items.
+Our Year 9 students focused on the theme of Community and continued to work with local charity Hornsby Connect.
+Students volunteered in House Groups at the centre, organising stock and handing out groceries to members of our community in need.
+It provided a wonderful opportunity to connect with and serve vulnerable people in our local community.
+Year 9 Duke of Edinburgh students also cooked meals for the charity Dignity Dishes, who distribute home cooked meals to people in need.